Legandjl/memory-card/README.md

 Simple memory game created with React, for the Odin Project curriculum

-Added a simple global score and firebase hosting
+Uses a firebase backend to maintain a global highscore (Implemented this as a quick way to test my understanding of firebase as I hadn't used it before).

 Live demo: